What Is Reproduction?

 - the accessory glands, which include the seminal vesicles and prostate gland

 - the penis

 The penis is actually made up of two parts: the shaft and the glans.
 The shaft is the main part of the penis and the glans is the tip (sometimes called the head).
-At the end of the glans is a small slit or opening, which is where semen and pee exit the body through the urethra.
+At the end of the glans is a small slit or opening, which is where semen and urine exit the body through the urethra (yoo-REE-thruh).
 The inside of the penis is made of a spongy tissue that can expand and contract.

 How Does the Male Reproductive System Work?

 - makes semen (SEE-mun)

 - releases semen into the reproductive system of the female during sexual intercourse

 - produces sex hormones, which help a boy develop into a sexually mature man during puberty